microfleet/core/packages/core/docs/recipes/redis-migration.md

 redis.sadd('some.set', 'new value')
 ```

-After you started your microservice, you can connect to the Redis server and check that the migration works and the `version` key is equal to 2:
+After you started your microservice, you can connect to the Redis server and check that the migration has been executed correctly and the `version` key is equal to 2:

 ```console
 user@$: user@$: redis-cli